 When making any injury claim, it is necessary to prove not only what your injuries consisted of, but also the severity of those injuries.

 Many people are so busy instantly dealing with trying to find alternative transportation and making arrangements to work around the loss of a motor vehicle that they often delay seeking appropriate medical treatment.
 Additionally, people often delay receiving appropriate medical treatment under a misguided hope that their pain will “just go away”.
 Refusing immediate medical treatment after a Western PA truck accident is almost always a mistake.
-Medical records could help a truck accident lawyer build a strong injury case.
+Medical records could help a Western PA truck crash attorney build a strong injury case.
 Early documentation of an injury is extremely important.